Breadcrumb navigation

 7pm-9pm*

-*The final session (30 May) will last 2.5 hours.
+*The final session on 27 May will last 2.5 hours.

-About Introduction to Acting Practice, Level 1
+About Introduction to Acting Practice: Level 1

 This six-week evening course for beginners, will explore what "good acting" might be and how actors can achieve it.
 During the six sessions, you will work with the course tutor to develop truthfulness and connection to text.